jc141x/jc141-bash/setup/readme.md

 - The testing is done on Arch or EndeavourOS with EXT4, BTRFS or XFS filesystems.

 - WM's are known to have more issues related to displaying.
 Freezes or crashes can occur in some rare cases.

+- For creating a GUI library of your games, see [launchers](launchers.md) page.